phreeza/manuscript_axon_potentials/doc/manuscript.md

 To understand the contributions related to individual spikes, we next turned our attention to the high-frequency range.
-We calculated the MUA of the response, which reflects the high-frequency (>1 kHz) components, and is thought to reflect spiking activity in extracellular recordings.
+We calculated the MUA of the response, which contains the high-frequency (>1 kHz) components, and is thought to reflect spiking activity in extracellular recordings.
 The MUA did not show a double-lobe, but rather appeared like an ellipsoid centered at the terminal field ([@fig:bigtree]D).